12 min read

 When you close the doors that aren't right for you, you create opportunities for new ones to open.

-• Your company's stance on sustainability might lose you three shitty clients but then earn you one passionate, aligned one that propels you to the next level.
+• Your company's stance on sustainability might lose you three shitty clients but earn you one passionate, aligned one that propels you to the next level.

 • Your relationship boundary on me-time might result in a grumpy spouse today, but it opens the door to a happy marriage that goes the distance.